volodymyrhudyma/blog/content/blog/2020-08-23-algorithms-linked-list-in-javascript.md

 * return `-1`

-That's pretty much it when it comes to implementation.
+That is pretty much all when it comes to implementation.

 Now let's use the above methods and create our first linked list.

 ## Usage in JavaScript